 Tom and Kathy were having problems in their marriage and really needed relationship advice.
 They had been married just a short while and knew that counseling would probably help them.
 While things were hard, they truly loved each other and wanted to try anything that could possibly help.

-The phone book and online lists offered the names of local relationship counselors, but Tom and Kathy didn’t know who to choose or who would be best suited to help them.
+The online lists offered the names of local relationship counselors, but Tom and Kathy didn’t know who to choose or who would be best suited to help them.
 They wanted to ask for referrals from others, but they didn’t want to offend anyone or cause their friends and family to be concerned about them.

 Besides that, Tom traveled a lot, and Kathy worked during most counselors’ office hours.
 Trying to go see a therapist together or even separately would not be an easy task.

 What is couple counseling online?

-Depending on the program, therapists may communicate with patients via email or Skype, and programs may follow a certain curriculum with experts offering feedback to questions or concerns and online relationship advice.
+Therapists may communicate with their patients on a secure website or app designed specifically to provide privacy for their clients.
+Their programs may follow a certain curriculum with experts offering feedback to questions or concerns and online relationship advice.

 - It’s easy for your busy lifestyle: With the example of Tom and Kathy, meeting in person with a counselor may not even be possible, but they still want to benefit from that resource and relationship advice online.
 So going online means they can stay home and pick times that are better for them and are outside most traditional in-person therapist office hours.

 - It doesn’t matter where you are: Another pro is that the couple can take part while in their own home, which can add to the feeling of comfort rather than the foreign feeling of an unfamiliar therapist’s office.
 It’s also a great feature for those couples who may live far away from a marriage counselor.